 GTI PhD Program

-The GTI PhD Program encourages students to periodically report their research progress in different media formats, and to explore ways to spin off results from their research, while coaching them toward excellence in science.
-GTI PhD students have different backgrounds, such as social sciences, geographic information systems, business administration or health systems.
+The GTI PhD Program encourages students to periodically report their research progress in different media formats, and to explore ways to spin off results of their research, while coaching them toward excellence in science.
+Current GTI PhD students have different backgrounds, such as social sciences, geographic information systems, business administration or health systems.
 All of them work towards practical solutions for the implementation of the SDGs.

 The activities planned under the GTI PhD Student Program include: